 You can look up the definition of full in the dictionary.
 You can easily find the definition of proof.
 What you won’t find is the answer to that question.
 Fullproof is not in the dictionary.
 Why?
 Let’s look at a few examples of fullproof from the web.

 English Bites!
 My Fullproof English Learning Formula is the story of a man who goes from being tongue tied in school to becoming a smooth talking banker.
-Through a series of hilarious personal adventures and misadventures, Manish Gupta provides easy solutions to problems faced language learners. —Publisher description of English Bites! by Manish Gupta
+Through a series of hilarious personal adventures and misadventures, Manish Gupta provides easy solutions to problems faced by language learners. —Publisher description of English Bites! by Manish Gupta

 Here are her three fullproof steps to achieving enviable hair, but be warned — it’s probably too late for you to take advantage of #3. —Ericka Goodman, “The Secret to Anna Christina’s Schwartz’s Luxurious Locks”